steveosoule/gitbook/miva_template_language/mvtassign,_mvteval.md

         * If no prefix (l. or g.) is given it defaults to be a global variable.
 *  `value`
     *  The value can either be an expression a string, a number or a combination of all three.

+## Note

+* This function can create both global and local variables
+* Global variables are always available to output in the page template. (&mvt:global:test)
+* Local variables can only be output if they are a part of the l.settings structure (l.settings:test)
+* Any string (text) needs to be wrapped in single quotes or else it will be treated as a variable
+* Numbers do not need single quotes

 ---